 What is Draught Proofing and Why Do I Need it?

-In Australian summers, a staggering 87% of the heat entering our homes comes through our windows.*
+of the heat entering our homes in Australian summers comes through our windows.*

 Our system uses high-quality brush pile seals fitted around the entire perimeter of your sash windows — including the top of the top sash, meeting rails, lower rail of the bottom sash, parting bead, and staff bead — creating a complete airtight barrier.